U.S. soldiers couldn't file claims against DOD doctors — until now

 it is also retroactive to the beginning of 2017 — just before Stayskal's fateful visit to a military hospital — meaning Stayskal and his family can file a claim.

-"It's been a long journey," said Stayskal, "but I think it's finally starting to sink in."
+"It's been a long journey," he said, "but I think it's finally starting to sink in."